xuchang0201/PredInterval/README.md

 6. **output**: file name of output
 7. **conf_level**: target confidence level (e.g., 0.95 for 95% confidence level).

+# Tutorial for Summary Statistics Version of PredInterval

 # Example
 Example codes for fitting PredInterval using toy example to construct 95% confidence interval for PGS-based phenotypic prediction (number of folds=5 for the cross-validation procedure):